Construction Screws vs Deck Screws: What is The Difference?

 Deck screws are somewhat bugle-shaped, with a flare that prevents them from sinking too deeply into the wood.
 Too deep, and you run the risk of cracking or splitting.
 They tend to lay flush with the surface of the wood.

 Their threads are sharp and deep, and drilling them into decking is relatively easy and fast.
-Once the line is marked along the joist below, drilling becomes a quick process across the deck boards.
+Once the line is marked along the joist below, drilling becomes quick across the deck boards.

 Since they are mostly made from stainless steel and galvanized metals, they possess rust and corrosion-resistant properties that make them perfectly suited for outdoor projects like decks, and thus the name, although they are well-suited for any other outdoor use as well.
 As long as they are ACQ-compatible to meet today’s pressure-treated lumber standards, they will do their job well on your deck, just as they have on ours.